0x31i/VulnPrinter/vulnPrinter-instructor-writeup-v6.md

 - Use verbose output (-v flag)
 - Check all relevant fields (location, contact, info, job-name, job-user)
 - Try different protocols (flags may appear in different locations)

----

-**Educational Use Only**: This material is for authorized security testing and education in controlled environments only.
-These techniques demonstrate real vulnerabilities that exist in production environments.
-Use only with explicit authorization on systems you own or have written permission to test.
-Unauthorized access to computer systems is illegal under the Computer Fraud and Abuse Act (CFAA) and similar laws worldwide.

----

-**Version**: 5.0 Complete (Revised)
-**Last Updated**: November 2024
-**Author**: OverClock Security Training Team
-**Target Device**: HP Color LaserJet Pro MFP 4301fdw **Flags**: 5 total (Star Wars themed)
-**Difficulty**: Beginner to Intermediate
-**Estimated Time**: 2-4 hours
-**Prerequisites**: Completion of AXIS camera engagement (credentials obtained)